 "The mission of the Law Center is to prevent and end homelessness by serving as the legal arm of the nationwide movement to end homelessness."

 - United For a Fair Economy (UFE) is a nonprofit organization raising awareness that "concentrated wealth and power undermine the economy, corrupt democracy, deepen the racial divide, and tear communities apart."
 It has three program areas: Tax Education Program, Racial Wealth Divide Education Program, and Global Economy Program.
-The Web site provides general information about the organizations and its projects (such as the Responsible Wealth project and the Racial Wealth Divide Project), and gives access to UFE publications.
+The Web site provides general information about the organizations and its projects and gives access to UFE publications.

 © Georgetown University Law Library.
 These guides may be used for educational purposes, as long as proper credit is given.
 These guides may not be sold.
 Requests to republish or adapt a guide should be directed to the Head of Reference.
 Proper credit includes the statement: Written by, or adapted from, Georgetown Law Library (current as of .....).